 By year end 2016, Proxor has signed client agreements with institutions and distributors in over 20 cities/countries.
 Proxor was acquired by XUP Ltd in Nov 2016 which has enabled it to further expand its global presence and enhance capabilities such as customizing predictive analytics solutions for clients.

 Seasoned Business Executive with unique combination of Fortune 500 and small-cap expertise.
 Presented with the prestigious Oracle Eco-Enterprise Innovation Award.
 Orchestrated the successful IPO of China's largest automobile internet advertising company on the NYSE.
-Recognising the potential game & life changing Proxor technology, Henry co-founded XUP Limited to market the Proxor solutions globally.
-Named as the companys’ Chairman and CEO in October 2016.
+Recognizing the life changing potential of Proxor’s technology, Henry co-founded XUP Limited to market the Proxor solutions globally.
+Named as the company's’ Chairman and CEO in October 2016.

 Randal E. Bryant is a University Professor in the Computer Science Department at Carnegie Mellon University.
 He served as Dean of the School of Computer Science from 2004 to 2014.